Outbound Sales Prospecting for Small B2B Teams: How to Find and Qualify the Right Prospects in 2026

 The Daily Prospecting Routine

-Minutes 0 to 15: Review your Tier 1 account list for new buying signals.
-Check LinkedIn, Google Alerts, and any funding or news databases you monitor.
+Minutes 0 to 10: scan the Tier 1 list for new buying signals.
+LinkedIn, Google Alerts, whichever funding or news databases you watch.
 Flag anything that changes an account's priority.

-Minutes 15 to 35: Pull 10 to 20 new prospects matching your ICP filters using Lead Scrape or your primary data source.
-Run the five-minute research checklist on your top 5 prospects.
+Minutes 10 to 20: pull 10 to 20 new prospects against your ICP filters, using Lead Scrape or whatever your main data source is.

 Research Shortcuts That Multiply a Single Person's Output

-2. Set Google Alerts for Tier 1 accounts.
-Create alerts for your top 20 to 50 target companies.
-Funding announcements, leadership hires, and product launches will surface in your inbox without you checking each company manually.
+2. Put Google Alerts on your Tier 1 accounts.
+Set them for your top 20 to 50 companies.
+Funding rounds, leadership hires, and product launches then arrive in your inbox on their own, so the monitoring stops being something you have to remember to do.

 Lead Scrape is the list-building step in this routine.
 See how the batch search and category filters work on the features page.